Capital Campaign Phase I - Ross's Story

 Meet Ross Kestler.
 Ross will tell you that he's been a regular at the Y way before the new accommodations were built (he's been working on self-improvement for quite a while), but it pleases him greatly to see the new locker room designed for people with physical limitations.
 The way he sees it, the barrier-free environment will inspire others like him to work toward their personal goals.

 Ross was diagnosed with cerebral palsy when he was a baby.
 He gets around in his wheelchair with assistance from his friend, Benjamin Schimmel.
 Together they do community volunteering, visit the library, meet new people and work out.
-Ross comes to the Y for a very specific reason: To literally build up his strength so that his body will allow him live on his own.
+Ross comes to the Y for a very specific reason: To literally build up his strength so that his body will allow him to live on his own.

 At 35 years old, Ross tells of his own self-determination and hard work.
 Referring to the Y as his third home (his second is the WMU sports arena where he religiously follows the women's volleyball team) he makes the Y part of his daily, physical exercise routine so that someday soon, he will hopefully have met his goals: